alexpop/inspec-reporter-pophtml/README.md

 To generate an HTML report using this plugin and save the output to a file named `report.html`, run:

 ```
-you@machine $ inspec exec some_profile --reporter pophtml:report.html
+you@machine $ inspec exec some_profile --reporter pophtml:/tmp/report.html
 ```

-Note the `2` in the reporter name.
-If you omit it and run `--reporter html` instead, you will run the legacy RSpec HTML reporter.
+Note the `pophtml` in the reporter name.

 ## Configuring the Plugin